Antero Resources (AR) Q1 2017 Results - Earnings Call Transcript

 Holly Barrett Stewart - Scotia Howard Weil

 Great.
 Okay.
 Can we maybe talk just about NGL realizations?
-Is there anything maybe different you saw in the market this quarter or things that you guys did differently, I mean, you are nicely above where the guidance is on realizations for the full year?
+Was there anything maybe different you saw in the market this quarter or things that you guys did differently?
+I mean, you are nicely above where the guidance is on realizations for the full year.

 Paul M. Rady - Antero Resources Corp.

 Yeah.
 Holly, I think it was primarily just tighter differentials in the Northeast.
-So, I'd say NGL growth in the Northeast is flattened and you've seen less demand for railcars, for oil.
+So, I'd say NGL growth in the Northeast is flattened and you've seen less demand for railcars for oil.
 So, we've seen the pricing come down and good strong prices in the Northeast.
 So, I think it's just tied to differentials for propane particularly.

-For the heaviers, we've entered in some side contract so to speak, we talked about that in the past where those marketers have found better markets than going into the sort of the Northeast (31:00).
+For the heaviers, we've entered into some side contracts, so to speak.
+We talked about that in the past where those marketers have found better markets than going into the sort of the Northeast pool.
 So, I think it's a combination of all that.

 Holly Barrett Stewart - Scotia Howard Weil